-At the Baselworld 2011 trade show Hublot, a brand that is known for its radical approach to conspicuous consumption, has presented a somewhat unexpected take on the concept of invisible opulence.
+At the Baselworld 2011 trade show, the brand which is known for its radical approach to conspicuous consumption presented a somewhat unexpected take on the concept of invisible opulence.
 I am talking about the ultra-luxury Hublot Big Bang Black Caviar (Ref.
 346.CX.1800.BR): a high-jewelry piece that has every square millimeter of its surface paved with glossy black ceramic blocks.

 With its case, crown, and even the dial made entirely of ceramic, the Big Bang Black Caviar is the first watch ever to use the scratch-resistant and lightweight material to such an extent.
 Those who keep an eye on the still-young Swiss brand probably immediately noticed that the new timepiece is coming in the footsteps of the famous Black Caviar Bang one-off that was released a couple of years ago as the watchmaker’s tour de force.

 This time, there is no tourbillon here and the self-winding Caliber HUB 1112 that animates it is a deliberately simple mechanism with its standard three hands and a date (as far as I understand, the mechanism is based on the well-known Sellita SW300 ebauche,) however the ceramic surfaces are designed, cut, beveled and polished in order to remind you of (or to simply imitate) the hundreds of baguette black diamonds from the super-exclusive timekeeper that retailed at exactly one million dollars.

 The high-polished glitter of the 41-millimeter case is perfectly matched with the strap, which is made of glossy black alligator leather stitched on black rubber.
-As always, the strap is where things get complicated as long as it develops first signs of wear: Hublot uses the proprietary strap-locking system and you will probably be forever enslaved by the brand when it comes to replacement straps.
+As always, the strap is where things get complicated as long as it develops the first signs of wear: Hublot uses the proprietary strap-locking system and you will probably be forever enslaved by the brand when it comes to replacement straps.
 Well, maybe that’s not a bad thing unless Hublot suddenly decided to go out of business, eh?